Get 20% Off Your order

 All packages typically ship within 1-3 business days through USPS first class mail.

 Free shipping and Standard First Class packages typically take 5-7 business days to arrive in your hot little hands, but may be subject to seasonal or other delays from our lovely post office people.

 This means that your package will arrive in a happy white bubble envelope in your regular mail box. 😊

-2022 Advent Boxes will begin shipping out Nov 8 using UPS Ground shipping unless otherwise requested.
+Advent Boxes will begin shipping out the first week of November using UPS Ground shipping unless otherwise requested.

 We want to make sure your box makes it safely into your hands, so if you need it delivered earlier or later, CLICKY HERE to contact us and let us know!

 We pack each order with love, but we are only human and sometimes make mistakes.